-To counter this, you should have strict network Internet control policies – however this may come at a price.
-Tight Internet controls can hinder productivity for some employees who need unrestricted access for particular jobs.
+To counter this, you should have strict network Internet control policies – however, this may come at a price.
+Tight Internet controls can hinder productivity for some employees who need unrestricted access to particular jobs.
 To strike a balance, some Internet control software packages should offer a feature called “Soft Blocking” that will allow you to over-ride block policies for certain trusted users or groups.

 3. Malicious Content

 In a perfect world, you might be able to trust all your employees and allow them to surf the net without restrictions.
 In a perfect world, employees will be careful not to hog bandwidth, nor waste time nor chat with friends instead of working.
 In a perfect world, network Internet control would still be a requirement.
 While you could trust your employees, you can never trust the websites they visit.